 Animals are exceptional creatures; always trying to communicate with you.
 They are happy to share how they feel, what works for them or doesn’t, whether they are in pain or are confused.
 They often have messages for us to help us improve our lives, sharing insightful wisdom from their unique perspective and viewpoint.‟

-When things go wrong for them, they try to tell you that too.
+When things go wrong for your animal, they try to tell you.

 Unfortunately, most people are not trained or experienced in receiving these messages, so they are unable to understand how to provide the love, care and optimal health that their animal deserves.
 You do your best, but sometimes it’s just not enough.